kyleu/projectforge/help/site.download.md

 # Downloads

 This page lets you download Project Forge for any of a zillion platforms.
-The Github Release page has even more!
+The GitHub Release page has even more!